kaige/Sudoku/README.md

 A simple program that generates a solution for a 9X9 Sudoku game

 Usage: ksudoku.exe sudoku_file.txt

-the sudoku file should be a text file like the following:
+The sudoku file should be a text file like the following:

 3 0 0 0 6 7 9 0 0